nikkishukla123/guestra_backend/readme.md

 ├── server.js      # Server startup & DB connection

+This structure makes it easy to extend features without breaking existing logic.

-Pricing Engine (Core Feature)
+💰 Pricing Engine (Core Feature)

-The most important part of this project is that it doesn't just store a "final price."
-It calculates it every time you ask.
+The most important part of this project is that it does not store a final price.
+Instead, the price is calculated every time the API is called.

 Supported Pricing Types